 a) Many desert animals are nocturnal, meaning they are active during the cooler nighttime hours to avoid the scorching heat of the day.

-b) Nocturnal behaviour helps them conserve energy and minimize water loss.
+b) Nocturnal behaviour helps them conserve energy and minimise water loss.

 c) Examples include the desert fox, which hunts at night to avoid extreme temperatures, and the jerboa, a small hopping rodent that is adapted to the cooler nighttime environment.